maldex/MY-SHT31-humigadget/README.md

 - the SHT31 sensor chip, the main product of sensorion? driven in this case via I2C?
 - a battery holder CR2032.
 - a LCD-display, featuring temperature and humidity|dew-point 7-segment readings along with low-power and bt-indicator visuals.
-- a single push-button. short-press -> switch humid/dew display. long-press -> switch bluetooth(*).
+- a single push-button. short-press -> switch humid/dew display. long-press -> toggle bluetooth(*).
 - a PCB that connects it all togehter, documented [here](https://github.com/Sensirion/SmartGadget-Hardware).
 - a MCU that talks to SHT31/Button/LCD and has Bluetooth integrated.
 Firmware [here](https://github.com/Sensirion/SmartGadget-Firmware).

-Note on bluetooth operation:
+(*)Note on Bluetooth operation:
-- after power-on (insert battery), bt is NOT enabled. long-pressing the button will enable and disable bluetooth.
+- after power-on (insert battery), bt is NOT enabled. long-pressing (>1 sec) the button will enable and disable bluetooth.
 - the LCD bt-logo will be blinking if not associated.
-- the LCD bt-logo will steady screen if not associated (connected?).
+- the LCD bt-logo will steady screen if associated (connected?).
+- the LCD bt-logo will not appear if bt is disabled.
+- the low-battery indicators are imprinted on the embedded LCD, but i did not find the assumed associated battery threshold.

 # background
 Topic Internet-of-things, subtopic sea-of-senors (oke, that's a HPE Proliant expression, but kind of is the idea): i'd like to deploy dozends of temperature sensors across the whole campus.
 But, turns out, if you like cover more than a one measurement point across multiple spots in multiple buildings, things suddenly get complicated.